Gordon Benson, PhD, Named President of Community Healthlink!

 Gordon received his bachelor’s degree from North Park College in Chicago, and his Master of Divinity degree from North Park Theological Seminary.
 He received his Master of Arts in Marriage, Family, and Child Counseling from Santa Clara University, and his Doctor of Philosophy (PhD) in Pastoral Psychology from Boston University.
 Gordon is a Massachusetts Licensed Psychologist and Certified Health Care Provider and a Massachusetts Licensed Marriage and Family Therapist.

-UMass Memorial Health – Community Healthlink announced today that it has reopened its Transitional Support Services (TSS) program.
-TSS is a 24/7 substance use disorder recovery program.
+UMass Memorial Health – Community Healthlink announced today that it has reopened its Clinical Support Services (CSS) program.
+CSS – formerly known as PASSages – is a post-detox program that provides short-term (up to 30 days), intensive treatment for individuals in the early stages of substance use recovery.